MileHacker Logo

 Stroller Accessibility

 The Old Town's cobblestones make strollers challenging.
-Consider a baby carrier for younger children.
+Consider a baby backpack for younger children.

 Plan family stays